RESISTANCE ©2014 J.D. DANIELS

 and now the beauty of the node admittance matrix: you don't need to write out KCL for each node.
 You can write down Yn by inspection: the diagonals are the positive sums of the conductances touching the nodes in question; the off-diagonal terms (i, j, i not = j) are symmetric and are the negatives of the conductances between nodes i and j.

 I once wrote out the above and announced to a class that it was an example of the node admittance matrix method.
 A student in the back raised her hand and said in her perfect South Carolina accent, "That's not an example.
 Those are just letters.
-An examples has to have numbers.
+An example has to have numbers.
 You don't have any numbers on the board!"
-So taking her definition of an example, let's says the *resistances* in the circuit are 1Ω for G1, 2Ω for G2...7Ω for G7 and let' say Is - 8 amps.
+So taking her definition of an example, let's says the *resistances* in the circuit are 1Ω for G1, 2Ω for G2...7Ω for G7 and let' say Is = 8 amps.

 Using Matlab and transcribing...